Chart Color Schemes

 Mount Keira demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Mount Keira's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15+, 37.6% have university qualifications, compared to 21.3% in the Rest of NSW and 25.2% in the SA4 region.
+Mount Keira's residents aged 15+ have higher educational attainment than broader benchmarks.
+37.6% hold university qualifications, compared to 21.3% in Rest of NSW and 25.2% in SA4 region.
 Bachelor degrees are most common at 22.7%, followed by postgraduate qualifications (11.3%) and graduate diplomas (3.6%).
-Vocational credentials are also prevalent, with 32.5% of residents aged 15+ holding them - advanced diplomas account for 12.0% and certificates for 20.5%.
+Vocational credentials are also prevalent, with 32.5% of residents holding them.

-Educational participation is high, with 34.3% of residents currently enrolled in formal education.
-This includes 9.9% in primary education, 9.4% in secondary education, and 8.4% pursuing tertiary education.
+Advanced diplomas account for 12.0%, while certificates make up 20.5%.
+Educational participation is high, with 34.3% currently enrolled in formal education.
+This includes 9.9% in primary, 9.4% in secondary, and 8.4% in tertiary education.

 Frequently Asked Questions - Education